 Dramatic Cantata for soprano, high counter-tenor/mezzo-soprano and baritone soloists with piano.

 An account by his wife and publisher, Cynthia Downes, posted on February 22nd, 2018

 In 1979 Andrew was commissioned to compose a work for the 200th anniversary of St Paul's Church, Hockley, in Birmingham.

 Andrew chose to set the story of Goliath, but from the point of view of Goliath, not the triumph of David.
-He asked my help with the story line.
+He asked for my help with the story line.
 I suggested that the Philistine, Goliath, should be past his prime and worried that eventually some younger, fitter Jew would accept his challenge for a duel.
 I suggested that he should be married with a family, to add poignancy to the Goliath tragedy.

 I wrote out a libretto, not realising the economy of words required when setting music.
 Andrew brilliantly extracted the salient features of my libretto and created an extremely dramatic, moving and tightly knit structure with heart-rending music.